DMorrisonASC/LinkedIn-Easy-Apply-Robot/README.md

 # LinkedIn-Easy-Apply-Robot
-Automate the applying for jobs on LinkedIn (Only for 'easy apply' jobs)
+Automate the applying for jobs on LinkedIn (Only for 'easy apply' jobs).
+[Modified](https://github.com/nicolomantini/LinkedIn-Easy-Apply-Bot)

 ## Setup